LiGo Batteries (New!)

 |BMS Cutout Topology||Common Charge/Disch Port|

-Availability and Beta Program
+Availability and Pilot Sales Program

 At the moment, we are shipping LiGo batteries to qualified early adopter customers during our pilot release, and are especially looking for people who need to take advantage of their transportability where other battery options will not work.
+They are listed on our store page, with a limit of 2 batteries per shipment to keep in compliance with the April 2016 update to the dangerous goods shipping regulations, which reduced from 20 to 2 the number of 20-100Wh batteries that could be included in a box and still be exempt from full dangerous goods classiication.